davidben/tls-trust-expressions/explainer.md

   services, it is difficult to separate them after the fact.

 * This strategy is only viable for clients where the DNS name is not user-visible.
-For example, either `payment-terminal-type-1.apis.example.com` or `www.example.com` would work equally well for a payment terminal's API endpoint, but DNS names and URLs are deeply integrated into the user interface in a web browser.
+While a payment terminal's API endpoint is largely internal, users directly see and interact with the URLs and DNS names used for browser-facing web services.
+It would not be viable to use different DNS names for, say, older and newer browsers.

 ## References and Acknowledgements